superhero1/ffritz/README.txt

 Toolchain
 ---------
-Cross-compile toolchain for ARM is buildroot-2013.08 (it's the first one i looked for that matches the uClibc version used in FB firmware 6.50).
+Cross-compile toolchain for ARM is buildroot-2013.02 from the original avm source tarball.

-There seems to be a problem with locale support, since dropber binaries complain about missing symbols (caused by usage of ctype.h macros like isalnum, toupper, ...).
+It is installed in packages/arm/avm (just do a make there).

-Workaround is to link statically, or to not use ctype.h macros from dropbear ..
+For Atom, the toolchain is buildroot-2013.02 (packages/x86/buildroot).

-For Atom, the toolchain is buildroot-2013.02.
+The atom source tarball (packages/x86/avm) does not work for me.

 Build Host
 ----------